 That opens up the rest of the brands at Home Depot to the consumer’s considered set.
-The power GE thinks it is getting from differentiating its sub-brands actually makes the brands more suspect to competing non-GE brands.
+The lack of meaning GE thinks it is getting from differentiating its sub-brands actually makes the brands more suspect.

 In marketing major appliances, GE has tried to segment its market to the point where it is trying to be all things to all consumers.
 As such, it is for no one.
 GE wants to leverage the power of GE throughout all of its sub-brands.
 Yet, it is depending too much on the consumer to be able to navigate them.

 Walking into a Home Depot, for example, you can find all of these GE brands sitting together with price hangtags.
 There is nothing differentiating one from another thus canceling out any brand differentiation.
 This ends up reducing the individual power of marketing major appliances.
 How is the GE Café refrigerator that sells for $2700 any different than the GE Profile that sells for $2300?
 Standing in the store, is the GE Café brand worth $400 more without an ice and water dispenser?

 But the innovation and design come as a result of Whirlpool’s corporate position of making the most out of the moments that matter and innovation that develops at the pace of life.

 Corporately, Whirlpool focuses on avoiding flash.
 Its major appliances design cues are ease of use and flexibility so that they do not impede running the house.
 Whirlpool understands that major appliances are simply tools to do tasks.